28.8 C

 ✅ Summary: Building a Mentally Healthy Routine

-Incorporating these habits doesn’t require a lifestyle overhaul—just small, consistent efforts each day.
+It only takes modest, daily efforts to incorporate these habits; a complete lifestyle change is not necessary.
 Mental wellness improves not only your pet’s behavior but also their physical health and your bond with them.

 Related Articles